UPDATED 15 November 2021

 - We keep a register of each ticket holder for contact tracing.

-- We manage a defined venue or space according to BUMS COVID-safe guidelines.
+- We manage a defined venue or space according to the latest directives.

-- You must be seated in the jam and maintain social distancing of 1.5m apart.
+- You must be seated and maintain social distancing of 1.5m apart.

 - We control the flow of people moving in and out of the venue.